-- Utilize their specialty knowledge and experience to better interact with colleagues, clinicians and providers - Understand both basic and more advanced OASIS principles and guidelines - Ensure their providers receive appropriate reimbursement - Provide direction and instruction to less experienced OASIS professionals in the workplace - Demonstrate their documentation skills daily
+- Utilize their specialty knowledge and experience to better interact with colleagues, clinicians and providers - Understand both basic and more advanced OASIS principles and guidelines - Ensure their agencies receive appropriate reimbursement - Provide direction and instruction to less experienced OASIS professionals in the workplace - Demonstrate their documentation skills daily

 As the importance of accurate and thorough Medicare documentation increases in the home health setting, those with demonstrated proficiency will significantly increase the value they bring to their agencies.
 Certified OASIS Specialists are generally more highly compensated and receive greater advancement opportunities.
-For job applicants, certification can provide a competitive advantage, and providers are increasingly requiring OASIS certification as a condition of employment.
+For job applicants, certification can provide a competitive advantage, and providers increasingly require OASIS certification as a condition of employment.

-Determining if you are ready to take a BMSC Exam
+Determining if you are ready to take an AHCC Exam